 - 18 students are taking the summer abroad course in Greece, on Modern Greek History, this summer; Looking forward to spending four weeks in Athens and Syros that is for the second time part of the course.

 - The Second Student Conference “Research on Greece” took place on March 22, 2019 at York University.

 - Greek Canadian Studies Conference, May 3-4, 2018.

-- Sakis Gekas receives news that he has been offered the opportunity to work with a student selected for the Dean’s Award for Research Excellence (DARE) – Undergraduate for the digitization and research of documents, newspapers and photographs to enrich the collection of Greek Canadian History Project.
+- Sakis Gekas worked with a student selected for the Dean’s Award for Research Excellence (DARE) – Undergraduate for the digitization and research of documents, newspapers, and photographs to enrich the collection of Greek Canadian History Project.
 The award to the student selected is $5,000.
 Congratulations to Cana Fallon for being selected for the Dean’s Award.
 The project “The Making of Greektown.
 Mapping the Greek presence in Toronto” forms part of a research agenda with smaller and larger projects to document, study and disseminate historical knowledge about the history of the Greek population in our city.

 - “Gateway to Greektown; a historical tour of the Danforth”.
 Chris Grafos offered four historical walking tours on the Danforth on March 24 and March 25, 2018; more than 200 people attended the event that offered a unique historical perspective to the history of ‘Greektown’.
 A warm thanks to the volunteers Peter Milonas and Christina Ioannides.